cytoscape/cytoscape.js/SECURITY.md

 ## Reporting a Vulnerability

-Please report security issues to <email>.
+Please report security issues to maxkfranz@gmail.com.
 Thank you.